nakulaynzocto/safein-backend/SUBSCRIPTION_SYSTEM_README.md

 # 📋 Subscription Plans System

-This document describes the subscription plans system integrated into the Gatekeeper Visitor Appointment System.
+This document describes the subscription plans system integrated into the SafeIn Visitor Appointment System.

 ## 🎯 Overview